DandyQi/CentraBert/ReadMe.md

 #### How does it work?
 The merged model is generated as follows:
-1. Build the graph that contains a frozen part and several fine-tuned parts according to the `layer_conf` in `branch_config`
+1. Build the graph that contains a frozen part and several fine-tuned parts according to the `layer_conf` in `branch.config`
-2. Load parameters from `init_checkpoint` to initialize the original model
+2. Load parameters from `init_checkpoint` to initialize the frozen 'backbone' model
-3. Load parameters with specific scope `update_scope` from `update_checkpoint` to initialize the new task branch or reinitialize the exist task branch.
+3. Load parameters with specific scope `update_scope` from `update_checkpoint` to initialize the new task branch or reinitialize an existing task branch.

-### Result Analysis
+## Result Analysis
-You can use the following scripts to analysis model performance among several training procedures.
+One can use the following scripts to plot the task performance with different hyper-parameter settings:
 ```bash
 output_dir=model/glue/teacher
 task=mrpc